 At this time, in the landscape of rehabilitative medicine and services, there remains a gap in the networking of interdisciplinary rehabilitation specialists and collaborative efforts with rehabilitation counselors and mental health providers more broadly, including, but not limited to:

 - Licensed clinical social workers

-The mission of this group is to provide high-quality evidence-based education and training to interdisciplinary behavioral health rehabilitation professionals and community educators to promote and advance the science and practice of behavioral health.
-This will be accomplished through the ACRM Training Institute, Annual Conference, product development, publications in ACRM journals, as well as dynamic and committed leadership of and participation in task forces.
+To provide high-quality evidence-based education and training to interdisciplinary behavioral health rehabilitation professionals and community educators to promote and advance the science and practice of behavioral health and wellness.

 Christina (Tina) Dillahunt-Aspillaga, PhD, CRC, CVE, CLCP, CBIST